-Limosa’s all-inclusive, 'one-stop' birdwatching tour to Jamaica combines delightful tropical birding beneath the warm Caribbean sun with a 7-night stay on the island’s beautiful Green Castle Estate.
-Jamaica is a hotbed of avian endemism in the West Indies - with no fewer than 28 species of birds that are unique to the island.
+Limosa's all-inclusive "one-stop" birdwatching tour to Jamaica combines delightful tropical birding beneath the warm Caribbean sun with a 7-night stay at the beautiful Green Castle Estate.
+Jamaica is a hotbed of avian endemism in the West Indies with no fewer than 28 species of birds which are unique to the island.
 Remarkably, as many as 20 of these have been found within the grounds of the private estate where we stay.
-Add a wealth of more widespread Caribbean specialities - plus migrant North American warblers, too - and we think you will find our March birding tour to Jamaica is every bit as tasty as the island's delicious Caribbean cuisine!
+Add a wealth of more widespread Caribbean specialities plus migrant North American warblers and we think you will find our Jamaica birding tour is every bit as tasty as the island's delicious Caribbean cuisine!

 Tour Dates & Prices

 - A week of wonderful tropical birding and warm winter sunshine on the “Blue Mountain Isle”

 - 28 bird species endemic to Jamaica - more than any other Caribbean island

 - Jamaican Owl, Jamaican Tody, Red-billed & Black-billed Streamertails, Blue Mountain Vireo

 - A host of other, more widespread Caribbean bird specialities and North American migrants

 - Our 2023 itinerary includes several new excursions

 - One-stop tour based in tropical comfort on the picturesque Green Castle Estate